Section four: study abroad

 4.2.1 Academic advising for outgoing study abroad students

 Any University student studying abroad during their third year does so as a credited part of their degree programme.
 As such, it is important that the programme of study mirrors that of the student’s third year programme at Stirling.
-This is of particular importance when identifying suitable matches for core degree modules.
+This is of particular importance when identifying suitable matches for compulsory degree modules.
 Once a student has been offered a place to study abroad on the University Exchange Programme, the student will work with the adviser for their subject area(s) to identify suitable modules at their exchange partner university.
 The adviser will ensure that the modules are at the appropriate academic level, and that the outcomes of any core modules are covered.
 The SA1 Learning Agreement is used for this purpose, and is signed by both the student and the overseas adviser.

 It is often the case that the student has to make changes to the original SA1 Learning Agreement after they have departed for their study abroad period.
 The adviser must approve any module changes for these students before the changes are confirmed.

 If a student fails a module during their study abroad period, the adviser will need to liaise with the relevant colleagues within the Faculty and advise the Student Programmes Team about what credit should be awarded, and any remedial measures required.

 4.2.2 Approving modules for incoming study abroad students